arraytools/arduino/Heart_Rate_Display_Arduino/Readme.md

 In processing sketch, the 'Serial.list()[]' port number is the last one shown on my Processing IDE.
 It is counting from zero.

+The sensor pad is be found on intenet: biomedical sensor pad covidien.